Fixation in the stochastic Lotka-Volterra model with small fitness trade-offs

-Following these recent studies, we investigate the probability of fixation and average time to fixation in a stochastic competition model with fluctuating population size.
-We identify a natural slow timescale defined by a single model parameter, and exploit the fast time scale to derive an approximation to the backward Kolmogorov equation that allows us to calculate an explicit expression for the probability of fixation as a function of the initial frequency of the competitive populations.
-We use our approximation to investigate the effects of fitness differences on fixation probability and on the average time to fixation.
-We then explore the effects of competitive tradeoffs by coupling model parameters and show that the predictions produced by the model agree with the invasion dynamics of {\em Salmonella Typhimurium}.
-Our results provide a quantification of the effects of small parameter changes in a competitive system that cannot be captured by deterministic dynamics.
+Here we investigate the probability of fixation in a stochastic Lotka-Volterra competition model with a population that is allowed to fluctuate in size.
+We identify a natural slow timescale defined by a single model parameter, while exploiting the complementary fast time scale to derive an approximation to the backward Kolmogorov equation.
+This allows us to calculate an explicit expression for the probability of fixation as a function of the initial frequencies of the competitive populations.
+The simplicity of our approximation facilitates the efficient investigation of the effects of fitness differences on fixation probability and on the average time to extinction.